cloudcafetech/k8sdemo/confluence.md

     GRANT ALL ON ALL TABLES IN SCHEMA confluence_db TO confluence;
     CREATE DATABASE confluence_db WITH ENCODING 'UTF-8' OWNER confluence LC_COLLATE = 'en_US.UTF-8' TEMPLATE template0;
     GRANT CONNECT ON DATABASE confluence_db TO confluence;
+    -- DB SQL for JIRA
+    CREATE SCHEMA jira_db;
+    GRANT USAGE ON SCHEMA jira_db TO jira;
+    GRANT CREATE ON SCHEMA jira_db TO jira;
+    GRANT ALL ON SCHEMA jira_db TO jira;
+    GRANT ALL ON ALL TABLES IN SCHEMA jira_db TO jira;
+    CREATE DATABASE jira_db WITH ENCODING 'UTF-8' OWNER jira LC_COLLATE = 'en_US.UTF-8' TEMPLATE template0;
+    GRANT CONNECT ON DATABASE jira_db TO jira;
+    -- DB SQL for BITBUCKET
+    CREATE SCHEMA bitbucket_db;
+    GRANT USAGE ON SCHEMA bitbucket_db TO bitbucket;
+    GRANT CREATE ON SCHEMA bitbucket_db TO bitbucket;
+    GRANT ALL ON SCHEMA bitbucket_db TO bitbucket;
+    GRANT ALL ON ALL TABLES IN SCHEMA bitbucket_db TO bitbucket;
+    CREATE DATABASE bitbucket_db WITH ENCODING 'UTF-8' OWNER bitbucket LC_COLLATE = 'en_US.UTF-8' TEMPLATE template0;
+    GRANT CONNECT ON DATABASE bitbucket_db TO bitbucket;
 ---
 apiVersion: v1
 kind: ConfigMap